cairo-book/cairo-book/cairo-documentation-style-guide.md

 If you spot other issues with terminology, please add the terms here in alphabetical order using the formatting as follows:

 - _Recommended term_
-  - Avoid: Add typical phrases in which this term is found
+  - Avoid: Add typical phrases in which this term is found.
-  - Use: Add recommended phrases
+  - Use: Add recommended phrases.
-  - Note: Add more information if needed
+  - Note: Add more information if needed.

 ### Recommended Terms

 - _Scarb_
-  - Note: always use uppercase _S_, unless referring to the command `scarb`
+  - Note: always use uppercase _S_, unless referring to the command `scarb`.
 - _VS Code_
-  - Use VS Code by default
+  - Use VS Code by default.
-  - Use only if necessary: Visual Studio Code
+  - Use only if necessary: Visual Studio Code.

 ## Admonitions